Special Educational Needs and Disabilities Provision

 We plan our teaching and learning in such a way that we enable each child to reach for the highest level of personal achievement.
 We believe that all teachers are teachers of special educational needs.

 All schools are expected to have well planned SEND provision and publish their School SEND Information Report so that parents and carers can see exactly what the school offers.
 This supports parents to ensure that they make the right choice for their child.
 You can find a copy of our SEND Information Report below.

 The SEND team is led by Ms Emma Hill who works closely with other SEN leaders at academies within the Trust and also with Tameside LA.
 At Wild Bank Ms Hill is the day-to-day contact for parents and is also supported by highly experienced teaching assistants.

-Should parents have any concerns about their child in relation to SEND they should contact their class teacher first and then Ms Hill by making an appointment at the office.
+Should parents or carers have any concerns about their child in relation to SEND, they should contact their class teacher first and then Mrs Callaghan by making an appointment at the office.